 To have success with this fast finisher, first give students an opportunity to review puzzles such as Sudoku, word searches, and crossword puzzles.

 Doing this allows them to note the structure of each and gain inspiration.

 Afterward, challenge them to choose one type of puzzle and create a unique one.

-Collect all student-made puzzles to use as future fast finisher activities.
+Collect all student-made puzzles to use as future early finisher activities.

 7. Challenge Yourself With Brain Teasers.

 Brain teasers include mad libs, Sudoku, trivia questions, math puzzles, riddles, and any other tasks that require students to problem-solve plus think outside of the box.

 Brain teasers make great activities for fast finishers because they promote critical thinking, engage students fully, and help students improve their academic skills.